Rivers of India

 |Damodar||592||Tributary of Hugli near Chandwar, Jharkhand||Merges with Hugli in West Bengal|

 The Narmada, Tapi, Godavari, Krishna, Kaveri, and Mahanadi river systems are among the major peninsular river systems.
 The Peninsular Rivers traverse modest valleys.
 Since their flow depends on rainfall, many of them are seasonal.
 Because of the softer slope, erosional activity is also relatively modest in intensity.
-There isn’t much room for meandering because to the firm granite bed and lack of sand and silt.
+There isn’t much room for meandering because of the firm granite bed and lack of sand and silt.
 As a result, many rivers follow straight, horizontal courses.
 There are numerous prospects for hydroelectric electricity along these rivers.

 A significant river in east-central India is the Mahanadi.
 It begins in Chhattisgarh’s Sihava Mountains and runs primarily through the state of Orissa (Odisha).
 Compared to other rivers in the Indian subcontinent, this river deposits the most silt.
 Sambalpur, Cuttack, and Banki are cities where the Mahanadi flows